Madison County, Nebraska: Politics

 Madison County voters have been strongly Republican for many decades, voting for the Republican candidate in every presidential election except for three from 1880 onward.
 In addition, no Democratic presidential candidate has won the county since 1936.

+In popular culture

+The 2013 film Nebraska is set mostly in Madison County, in the fictional town of Hawthorne.
+Some of the filming was done in Madison and Norfolk.